 Medium: Devil’s Hole

 This 2.5-mile hiking trail begins at the parking lot for Devil’s Hole State Park, continues down into the gorge and then back up to end at Whirlpool State Park by way of an old rail bed.
-The descent is on an aging stone staircase (currently under renovation and reopening in spring 2018) and does require some care, but the view of the swirling and rushing water at the bottom is worth it.
+The descent is on a newly-installed stone staircase, and the views of the swirling and rushing water at the bottom is worth it.
 The trail is difficult to navigate in the dark, so make sure to time your outing appropriately.